Mastercard/connect-web-sdk/README.md

 | onError    | Called when an error occurs while the user is using the Connect                                                                         |
 | onRoute    | Called with the user is navigating through the screens of the Connect application                                                       |
 | onUser     | Called when a user performs an action.
 User events provide visibility into what action a user could take within the Connect application |

-For more detailed information on these events visit: [Connect Event Types](https://docs.finicity.com/connect-2-0-events-types/)

 ## Connect Options